Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Abstract

 In this paper we consider the problem of controlling $\FDR$ in an \emph{online manner}.
 Concretely, we consider an ordered --possibly infinite-- sequence of null hypotheses $\cH = (H_1,H_2,H_3,\dots )$ where, at each step $i$, the statistician must decide whether to reject hypothesis $H_i$ having access only to the previous decisions.
 This model was introduced by Foster and Stine~\cite{alpha-investing}.

-We study a class of \emph{generalized alpha-investing} procedures, first introduced by Aharoni and Rosset \cite{generalized-alpha}.
+We study a class of \emph{generalized alpha investing} procedures, first introduced by Aharoni and Rosset \cite{generalized-alpha}.
 We prove that any rule in this class controls online $\FDR$, provided $p$-values corresponding to true nulls are independent from the other $p$-values.
 Earlier work only established $\mFDR$ control.
-Next, we obtain conditions under which generalized alpha-investing controls $\FDR$ in the presence of general $p$-values dependencies.
-Finally, we develop a modified set of procedures that also allow to control the false discovery exceedance (the tail of the proportion of false discoveries).

-Numerical simulations and analytical results indicate that online procedures do not incur a large loss in statistical power with respect to offline approaches, such as Benjamini-Hochberg.
+Next, we obtain conditions under which generalized alpha investing controls $\FDR$ in the presence of general $p$-values dependencies.
+We also develop a modified set of procedures that allow to control the false discovery exceedance (the tail of the proportion of false discoveries).
+Finally, we evaluate the performance of online procedures on both synthetic and real data, comparing them with offline approaches, such as adaptive Benjamini-Hochberg.